Iran shoots down US surveillance drone, heightening tensions

 Iran used its air defense system known as Third of Khordad to shoot down the drone — a truck-based missile system that can fire up to 18 miles (30 kilometers) into the sky, the semi-official Fars news agency reported.

+Iranian state TV later broadcast video it described as the moment the Guard launched the surface-to-air missile that struck the U.S. drone.
+Chants of “God is great!” could be heard as a fireball appeared in the darkened sky.

 Typically, militaries worldwide call out to errant aircraft entering their airspace before firing.
-It’s unclear whether Iran gave any warning to the U.S. drone before opening fire.
+It’s unclear whether Iran gave any warning before opening fire.
 The U.S. military says Iran fired on and missed another drone last week near the Strait of Hormuz, the narrow mouth of the Persian Gulf through which 20% of all global oil moves.

-The U.S. has been worried about international shipping through the strategic waterway since tankers were damaged in May and June in what Washington has blamed on limpet mines from Iran, although Tehran denies any involvement..
-On Wednesday in the UAE, the U.S. Navy showed fragments of mines that it said bore “a striking resemblance” to those seen in Iran
+The U.S. has been worried about international shipping through the strategic waterway since tankers were damaged in May and June in what Washington has blamed on limpet mines from Iran, although Tehran denied involvement..
+On Wednesday in the United Arab Emirates, the U.S. Navy showed fragments of mines that it said bore “a striking resemblance” to those seen in Iran

 But Salami, speaking to a crowd in the western city of Sanandaj, described the American drone as “violating our national security border.”